Running with Rugby Balls: Bulk Renormalization of Codimension-2 Branes: Conclusions

 Although our results are general, the first applications we envisage are to the cosmological constant problem within the framework of supersymmetric large extra dimensions \cite{Companion}.
 There are several features about this paper's results that are noteworthy for such applications.

 \begin{itemize} \item The first observation is that extra dimensions are not a free lunch in themselves.
 For large $m$, in general all positive powers of $m$ up to $m^6$ appear in the bulk loops, $\Vone \propto m^6 r^2$.
 This is as expected on dimensional grounds for a contribution from a 6D cosmological constant.
 Although the $m^6$ term cancels whenever there are equal numbers of bosons and fermions, in general the subdominant $\Vone \propto m^4$ term is still present.
 In the absence of something special (like unbroken supersymmetry \cite{UVsensitivity}), the UV sensitivity we find is precisely what would have been expected generically on dimensional grounds. \item Second, although loops of heavy particles are dangerous in the bulk, in a world where all Standard Model particles live on a brane nothing really requires there to be any heavy bulk particles.
 If all bulk masses were generically of order $1/r$ then a single bulk loop need not be so dangerous, since $V$ is of generic order $V \sim C/(4 \pi r^2)^2$.
 In such a case it would be two-loop and higher contributions that would instead be worrisome, since these could introduce the larger brane-localized masses of the Standard Model back into the result.
-What is required is a mechanism that suppresses higher loops, and here again supersymmetry is likely to be relevant. \item Should a mechanism ensure that the 4D vacuum energy is indeed of order $1/(4 \pi r^2)^2$ (as we believe to be the case for a bulk supergravity \cite{Companion}), then it is the Kaluza-Klein scale, $1/r$, that would set the size of the cosmological constant.
+What is required is a mechanism that suppresses higher loops, and here again supersymmetry is likely to be relevant, as described in Refs. \cite{Towards,TNCC}. \item Should a mechanism ensure that the 4D vacuum energy is indeed of order $1/(4 \pi r^2)^2$ (as we believe to be the case for a bulk supergravity\footnote{Although it is tempting to ask what the 4D picture is for this mechanism, it is not clear that such a picture must exist given the central role played by back reaction (whose dynamics occurs above the KK scale \cite{laterconical}, where the low energy 4D effective theory breaks down).
+What the 4D effective theory {\em should} be able to do, however, is to explain why the 4D curvature remains precisely zero when working purely at the classical level for the bulk, regardless of the energy density on the branes.
+A proper description of how this happens is under development, but goes well beyond the scope of the present article.} \cite{Companion}), then it is the Kaluza-Klein scale, $1/r$, that would set the size of the cosmological constant.
 This could be acceptably small if $r$ is chosen not to be far below its current upper limit, $r \lsim 45$ microns, arising from tests of Newton's laws at short distances \cite{InvSqTests}.
 (Modifications of Newton's law from supersymmetric large extra dimensions have been studied in \cite{SLEDInvSqLaw}.)
 Notice that the numerical factor of $16 \pi^2$ in the vacuum energy is an important part of why these scales can be compatible. \item Finally, even should the numerical size of the Casimir energy be right, its sign is also important.
 It is in this context that the discussion of \S\ref{sec:4DVE} is most important, since it shows that the sign of the low-energy cosmological constant need not simply be the sign of $\V$ as computed in \S\ref{sec:genloops}. \end{itemize}

 In any event, there is no substitute for a real calculation for which we regard the results of this paper as a crucial first step.